North Norfolk Railway: Present day

 The main restoration sheds, including the former locomotive shed from Norwich City, are at Weybourne.
 They have room to accommodate four standard length British Railways Mark 1 coaches and six large steam or diesel locomotives.
 New carriage storage sheds have been built near Holt with £308,000 Heritage Lottery funding.
 These have the capacity to store the equivalent of 18 Mark 1 coaches.

 A museum has been built at Holt to display artifacts from the Midland and Great Northern Joint Railway.
-The station building at Holt was originally built at Stalham in 1883 and was moved, brick by brick in 2002, to be re-erected in its current location.
+The station building at Holt was originally built at Stalham in 1883; it was moved, brick by brick, in 2002 and was re-erected in its current location.
 This project was awarded second place in the 2006 railway buildings competition by the Heritage Railway Association of the UK.
 The signal box at the station is over 100 years old and was restored on-site.
 The full signalling system at Holt, with 14 signals as well as the box, was commissioned in 2009 – winning the HRA signalling award for that year.
 The box was formerly at Upper Portland Sidings in the East Midlands.
-The Holt site also includes a reconstructed 'carriage house' (completed late 2009), a relocated example of the houses made with old railway carriages in the war years and a weighbridge recovered from Cambridge.
+The Holt site also includes a reconstructed carriage house, which was completed in late 2009; it is a relocated example of the houses made with old railway carriages in the war years and a weighbridge recovered from Cambridge.

 The railway is operated mainly by volunteers.
-The railway occasionally runs theme train outings such as a ghost train outing at Halloween.